ResearchObject/ro-crate/docs/1.1-DRAFT/workflows.md

 ## Complying with BioSchemas Computational Workflow profile

-To comply with the [BioSchemas ComputationalWorkflow profile](https://bioschemas.org/profiles/ComputationalWorkflow/0.5-DRAFT-2020_07_21/), where possible, data entities representing _workflows_ SHOULD describe these properties and their related contextual entities:
+To comply with the BioSchemas [ComputationalWorkflow profile], where possible, data entities representing _workflows_ SHOULD describe these properties and their related contextual entities:

 * [name] giving a short descriptive name of the workflow